Critical Thinking for Science Freshman Learning Community

 Students will learn how critical thinking principles are applied in the sciences.
 This course provides specific techniques and tools whereby we can avoid basic fallacies in our own scientific thinking and detect them in the thought of others.
 Scientific reasoning is a highly complicated activity and cannot be satisfactorily studied in an intellectual vacuum.
 Hence, in this course, critical and uncritical thought are contrasted in the context of the world of human interests and activities - scientific, political, and social.

 If you are an Astronomy, Biology, Computer Science, Geology, Kinesiology, Nursing, or Physics major, this FLC is appropriate for you.

-How do I know if the Critical Thinking and the Practice of Science for Biologists FLC is right for me?
+How do I know if the Critical Thinking for Science FLC is right for me?

 - If you are an Astronomy, Biology, Computer Science, Geology, Kinesiology, Nursing, or Physics major;